SussexPAL/PythonCrashCourse/Scripts/data_types.md

 my_dict["charlie"] = ["yellow", "pink"]
 print(my_dict["charlie"])
 ~~~
 And yes, if you were curious, you can have a value in a dictionary be another dictionary.
-In fact you can pretty much nest any data collections you want: you can have lists of lists, dictionaries of lists, lists of lists of dictionaries of lists. etc. This is actually quite common up to a certain point, just keep in mind that it can get very messy, very quickly.
+In fact you can pretty much nest any data collections you want: you can have lists of lists, dictionaries of lists, lists of lists of dictionaries of lists. etc. Just keep in mind that it can get messy, very quickly.

-Dictionaries, like lists and like all data types in fact, dictionaries have several inbuilt methods to make working with them easier.
+Dictionaries, like lists, and like all data types in fact, have several built in methods to make working with them easier.
 We won't be going over them all - and you'd be unlikely to use them all in a single program - but we recommend taking a look at them: they're easy to find documentation for online.

 ## A brief pause
 Dictionaries and lists are by far the most commonly used data collection in python, and thus the two most important to understand - hence why we went over them in as much detail as we did.
-There are two more types built into Python, with their own special syntax.
+But there are still two more types built into Python, with their own special syntax.
 While not used as much, they ARE still important, and both have cases where they are the best (or even only) choice.

 Thankfully, once we do understand lists and dictionaries, the remaining two can be explained pretty simply.
-We're oging to go over them briefly.
+We're going to go over them briefly.

 ## Sets
 Sets are actually very simple: they're like lists, but they're completely unordered.
 Sets really ARE like a jumbled bag of items.
-They also can't have duplicate items, an item has to be in there once, or not at all.
+They also can't have duplicate items, an item is included once, or not at all.
 In Python, sets are written with curly brackets.
 ```
 primes = {2, 3, 5, 7}
 ```
 You might be thinking "if they're un ordered, how to we access specific elements of a set?".
 And, well, you don't...

-you can add items, remove items (if you know they're in there), get all or some of the items one at a time or all at once.
-But you can't pick, say, the first one because there IS not first one.
+you can add items, remove items, get all or some of the items at random.
+But you can't pick, say, the first one because there IS no first one.
 They're all mixed together.

 ## Tuples
 Tuples, also very similar to lists, are written with round brackets, and comma separated items, and accessed with the index number in square brackets.